- Trust Marketing Platform

 Effectively listing your local business online is essential.
 But it can be tricky.
 Some of the biggest challenges associated with managing your business’ online listings: maintaining up-to-date information, ensuring you’re accurately represented and staying in line with the listing platform’s guidelines.

-Keep reading to learn about the common obstacles in listings management as well as best practices for overcoming these hurdles.
+Keep reading to learn about the common obstacles in business listings management as well as best practices for overcoming these hurdles.

 Duplicate listings are fairly self-explanatory: two similar or identical listings for your business in one singular business directory.